 The County Administrative Board determines the borders of the electoral districts following proposals by the relevant municipal council.
 The County Administrative Board is required to determine this division into electoral districts not later than 1 December in the year before election year.

-In order for the election results to be as close as possible to proportionality there are what is known as adjust-ment seats in the parliamentary and county council elections.
+In order for the election results to be as close as possible to proportionality there are what is known as adjustment seats in the parliamentary and county council elections and municipal council elections.
 First the permanent seats are allocated to the different parties and then the adjustment seats.
 A party that has not received enough votes for a permanent seat may still be allocated an adjustment seat.
 There are only permanent seats for elections to the Municipal Council and to the European Parliament.

 For the municipal and county council elections, the relevant municipal or county council takes the decision concerning the total number of seats to be established.
 The County Administrative Board decides, not later than 30 April of the election year, the number of permanent seats for each constituency.